Concept Identification for Complex Engineering Datasets: Concept Identification Experiments

 \subsection{Discussion}

 The presented experiments demonstrate the general capabilities of the concept identification method based on optimizing the proposed CQM.
-However, some issues and potential drawbacks exist.
+However, there are drawbacks.
 Similar to previously proposed methods~\cite{Lanfermann2020}, the process relies on an optimization algorithm to optimize the defined quality metrics.
-Depending on the dimension of the search space, the dataset and the optimization algorithm, the optimization problem might be hard and good solutions might be difficult to find.
+Depending on the dimension of the search space, the dataset, and the optimization algorithm, the optimization problem might be hard, rendering good solutions difficult to find.
 Also, performing multiple optimization runs typically results in different concepts, where the initialization of the search process has a significant influence.
 On one side, this might be seen as a drawback, as the proposed concept identification method does not find optimal concepts in a deterministic fashion.
 On the other side, this can be viewed as an advantage, since the concept identification problem is not well defined and different users might prefer different concept definitions, also depending on their current application problem at hand.
 Therefore, a method like the propose one which can produce different but still good results, will provide more options to the engineer.